mlaroy/cascadia-digital/src/services/technical-seo-audit.md

 <p class="mb-4">With my <span>Technical SEO Audit</span>, you will get a broad analysis of these factors (and more) that can affect your SEO ranking, over and above the quality of your actual content.</p>
 <p class="mb-12">You will receive a report indentifying these issues, along with recommendations on how to go about fixing them.</p>

-<p class="mb-8"><strong>Click the button below to purchase your SEO audit.</strong> I’ll follow up with an email to the address you provide, outlining the information I’ll need from you in order to conduct the audit of your website.</p>
+<p class="mb-8"><strong>Click below to purchase your SEO audit.</strong> I’ll follow up with an email to the address you provide, outlining the information I’ll need from you in order to conduct the audit of your website.</p>

 </div>